 As you will see, it won’t take long to understand why it’s the best way to experience Golden…

 Starting near Commerce City, the path manages to keep cyclists away from heavy traffic and connected to nature.
 Thankfully, the Clear Creek Trail is positioned below the I-25 and I-76 freeways.
 As a result, you’ll hear the sound of bubbling instead of 18-wheelers on a highway.

 Find the Perfect Ride for Cycling the Clear Creek Trail:

 See Bikes in Denver

-Like all good rides, the Clear Creek Trail saves its most challenging climb for last, topping out at over 5,800 ft before a refreshing descent into the city below.
-You won’t be able to miss the imposing Coors Brewing Plant to your left, however with the cornucopia of fine local restaurants and breweries at your disposal we’d suggest opting for something a little less mass-produced.
+Like all good rides, the Clear Creek Trail saves its most challenging climb for last.
+You’ll top out at 5,800 ft before a refreshing descent into Golden.
+You won’t be able to miss the imposing Coors Brewing Plant to your left, which is an experience unto itself.
+However, we recommend exploring Golden’s downtown district – which offers more variety.

 After responsibly loading up on fluids and food, you get to ride it all over again in heading back to Denver.
 That said, there is a bonus for going the opposite way – as it’s mostly downhill going back into The Mile High City.
 In short, we’d like to think it’s a solid tradeoff…